digipost/signering-docs/source/signeringsflyt.rst

 #.
 The signer conducts the signing ceremony
 #.
 End page from which the signed document can be downloaded

-When addressing a signer without a national identity number, it is the sender’s responsibility to check that the right or desired person signs the document.
+When signers are addressed without using their national identity numbers, it is the sender’s responsibility when a signature job is completed to verify that the intended persons have signed the document(s).

 ..
 TIP::
     Please see `this graphic guide in Google Presentation for signing in portal flow, addressing with e-mail / SMS <https://docs.google.com/presentation/d/14Q_-YzaxcGsZOgUR6rJl7rWSwLZwujnuqgkKCrxksoA/edit#slide=id.g2e3b4edaeb_0_1>`_.